Chapter 2 - Students

 for Board Policy 2.3

 Minnesota State values student participation and involvement.
 Student representatives are a part of decision-making on the Board of Trustees, at the system level and on campuses.
 Some issues require on-going student representation, and other issues require student consultation or review.

 To provide a mechanism for student discussion, consultation and reviews, college and university administrators shall meet regularly with student representatives appointed by the campus student association(s).
 The chief campus administrator shall:

 - Meet with the campus student association(s) at least twice per semester to discuss issues of mutual concern brought forward by the student association or the administration;

 - Inform the campus student association of the subject of scheduled consultations or reviews at least a week in advance except under very unusual circumstances as reported to the chancellor;

 - Structure the consultation process to provide adequate time for students to be able to discuss and consider an issue prior to any proposed recommendation.

-Subpart B. System Meetings.
-At the system level, the Chancellor shall meet regularly with the statewide student association leadership.
-The purpose of these meetings is to provide information and to exchange views and concerns among administrators and students.
+At the system level, the chancellor shall meet regularly with the statewide student association leadership to provide information and exchange views and concerns among administrators and students.

-Part 2.
-Representation.
-Student representation, as used in Policy 2.3, means that students shall be given the opportunity to serve as full members of appropriate system, college or university committees through the entire process of that work group.
-(Examples: such as but not limited to search committees for certain employees (e.g. senior administrators, student affairs /student development professionals), policy development committees, strategic planning committees, food service vendor selection committees, student insurance vendor selection committees, etc.)
+Student must be given the opportunity to serve as full members of appropriate college,university, or system committees through the entire process of that work group.
+Examples include, but are not limited to, search committees for certain employees (e.g. senior administrators, student affairs /student development professionals), policy development committees, strategic planning committees, food service vendor selection committees, student insurance vendor selection committees, etc.

 Part 3.
 Consultation and Review